GuruTom/GoughChallenge/wp-content/plugins/contact-form-7-paypal-add-on-pro/readme.txt

 == Changelog ==

+= 1.8 =
+* 3/4/16
+* Added feature - New internal upgrade manager.

+= 1.7.9 =
+* 2/23/16
+* Added feature - Can override currency per form.

+= 1.7.8 =
+* 1/21/16
+* Bug fix - Settings page not saving on some server configurations.

+= 1.7.7 =
+* 1/20/16
+* Added feature - Shipping address settings added on setttings page
+* Added feature - Can now skip redirecting to PayPal for 0.00 amounts, settings on PayPal tab of contact form
+* Bug fix - Fixed spelling mistake on PayPal tab of contact form

+= 1.7.6 =
+* 1/4/16
+* Bug fixed - Settings page redirect variables not getting set properly sometimes.

+= 1.7.5 =
+* 11/13/15
+* Added feature - Added English - UK option to language list - this effects which PayPal page the customer is redirected to.

+= 1.7.4 =
+* 11/10/15
+* Bug fixed - Non PayPal forms would redirect from bug from 1.7 update.
+* Bug fixed - If send email before payment option was choosen a PHP error was shown in the log.

 = 1.7.3 =
 * 11/3/15
-* Bug fix - Plugin would not redirect to PayPal due to error caused by some servers running on older version of PHP.
+* Bug fixed - Plugin would not redirect to PayPal due to error caused by some servers running on older version of PHP.

 = 1.7.2 =
 * 11/2/15
-* Bug fix - License activation problems
+* Bug fixed - License activation problems

 = 1.7.1 =
 * 10/27/15
-* Bug fix - Error shown when using PHP 5.4 or below.
+* Bug fixed - Error shown when using PHP 5.4 or below.

 = 1.7 =
 * 10/27/15
 * Major release
 * Feature - Alternative method of redirecting to PayPal - can change method on settings page.
-* Bug fix - Attachements now work properly, for both redirect methods.
+* Bug fixed - Attachements now work properly, for both redirect methods.
 * Feature - Added hook for developers - after payment has been completed - name of hook is: cf7pp_payment_successful
 * Feature - Flamingo integeration - now contacts are added to flamingo database using redriect method 1.